Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition: Results

 \subsection{Powder catchment efficiency}

 The geometrical definition of powder catchment efficiency $\bar\eta_{h}$ can be calculated from the layer height measurements using Eq. \eqref{eq:eta-h-2}.
 The results are reported in Figure \ref{fig:eta-mass-height-comparison-layer}(a).
-They show that efficiency is typically varied between $0.08$ and $0.4$, with an initial transient that follows the behavior which was already observed for $\bar\eta_{m}$ in Figure \ref{fig:mass-eta-layers-grouped-conditions}(b).
+They show that efficiency typically varies between $0.08$ and $0.4$, with an initial transient that follows the behavior which was already observed for $\bar\eta_{m}$ in Figure \ref{fig:mass-eta-layers-grouped-conditions}(b).
 The efficiency stabilizes after about $20$ layers, with C5 being the most efficient condition, while C6 and C2 correspond to the least efficient ones.

-For a quantitative comparison between $\bar\eta_{h}$ and the powder catchment efficiency $\bar\eta_{m}$ obtained from direct mass measurements, the latter must be corrected to isolate the effects related to the deposition process only.
-Indeed, the definition of the overall powder catchment efficiency $\bar\eta_{m}$ introduced in Eq. \eqref{eq:eta-w-1} includes an efficiency component $\bar\eta_{path}$ determined by the deposition geometry and by the robot dynamical parameters.
-Such path strategy term has been estimated from the robot logs as the ratio between the sum of laser emission intervals over the whole deposition time, following the definition of Eq. \eqref{eq:eta-path}.
-The average values of $\bar\eta_{path}$ depend on the scanning speed: $\num{0.50}$ for $v=\SI{42}{\milli\meter\per\second}$, $\num{0.55}$ for $v=\SI{32}{\milli\meter\per\second}$, and $\num{0.59}$ for $v=\SI{22}{\milli\meter\per\second}$.
-This means that a remarkable powder fraction equal to $1-\bar\eta_{path}$ is lost during the robot position settlement, when the laser emission is turned off.
+For a quantitative comparison between $\bar\eta_{h}$ and the powder catchment efficiency $\bar\eta_{m}$ obtained from direct mass measurements\textbf{}, the latter must be corrected to isolate the effects related to the deposition process only.
+Indeed the definition of the overall powder catchment efficiency introduced in Eq. \eqref{eq:eta-w-1} includes an efficiency component $\bar\eta_{path}$ determined by the deposition geometry and by the robot dynamical parameters.
+Such path strategy coefficient has been estimated from the robot logs as the ratio between the laser emission intervals over the whole deposition time, following the definition of Eq. \eqref{eq:eta-path}.
+The values found for $\bar\eta_{path}$ are reported in the Supplementary Material, and showed a dependence on the scanning speed.
+The average value $\bar\eta_{path}=\num{0.54+-0.04}$ means that a remarkable powder fraction equal to $1-\bar\eta_{path}$ is lost during the robot position settlement, when the laser emission is turned off.